-OCD is characterized by a cycle of obsessions and compulsions accompanied by severe distress.
 OCD is no longer classified as an anxiety disorder, nevertheless anxiety is a primary component of the disorder.
 Disgust and guilt are other emotions that may be experienced.
+Severe distress is accompanied by a cycle of obsessions and compulsions that characterize OCD.
 Many people can relate to superstitious beliefs or to being "obsessive" about cleanliness or safety, but OCD is when these beliefs and behaviors begin to interfere with one's life in that it takes up more than an hour each day, causes a significant amount of distress, and impairs functioning in relationships, at school, at work, or in daily life.

 Obsessions are intrusive, unwanted thoughts, images, or impulses that trigger intense distress.
 Obsessions are not the same as everyday worries in that oftentimes obsessions have little or no basis in terms of realistic probabilities of harm.
 Common obsessions include:

 Compulsions are routines or rituals that are meant to prevent or reduce the distress that comes from the obsessions, and unlike gambling or drinking, compulsions are not experienced as pleasurable but rather torturous and time consuming.
 Common compulsions include: